Unique features of the EYEP™

 An independent randomised control trial, the first of its kind in Australia, was conducted by the University of Melbourne and Murdoch Children’s Research Centre alongside EYEP™’s delivery.
 The Australian Research Council (ARC) funded a three-year study to provide insights into the developmental and social outcomes from providing high quality intensive early education and care to vulnerable children.

 Large positive impacts of EYEP were found on children’s cognitive and non-cognitive development – primarily IQ, protective factors related to resilience and social-emotional development.
-There was also evidence that EYEP improved children’s language skills and lowers the psychological distress of their primary caregivers.
+There was also evidence that EYEP™ improved children’s language skills and lowered the psychological distress of their primary caregivers.

 Read the Research reports

-The first twelve months in the Early Years Education Program: An initial assessment of the impact on children and their primary caregivers (2018)Download
+The first twelve months in the Early Years Education Program™: An initial assessment of the impact on children and their primary caregivers (2018)Download

-Charles Sturt University was engaged by Kids First to undertake a qualitative research study of the relationship pedagogy of Kids First pioneering EYEP.
+Charles Sturt University was engaged by Kids First to undertake a qualitative research study of the relationship pedagogy of Kids First pioneering EYEP™.

 The purpose of the ethnographic study was to examine the relationships and lived experiences of all EYEP participants (children, parents and staff), as well as describe, translate and disseminate the day to day activities of the education and care model.